kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 ## Links

 - How to add a custom template to BibDesk: [[202008231056 Add BibDesk Markdown template]]
-- Blog article on my website on how to use DEVONthink for Zettelkasten method: [[202005171813 Zettelkasten Note-Taking Method With DEVONthink]]
+- Blog posts on my website on how to use DEVONthink for Zettelkasten method: [[202005171813 Zettelkasten Note-Taking Method With DEVONthink]]

 Tags: #Zettelkasten